tanluuuuuuu/Simple-Image-Search/README.md

 # Simple Image Search

-The Image Search App is a powerful tool that allows users to search for specific images or find visually similar images within a database.
+The Image Search App is a simple tool that allows users to search for specific images or find visually similar images within a database.
 It utilizes advanced computer vision techniques to extract features from images and perform similarity matching, enabling various applications such as searching for faces or finding similar products using images.

 ## Features
-- Image Search: Users can search for specific images by uploading an image or providing a query description.
+- Image Search: Users can search for specific images or similar by uploading an image.
 The app matches the query against the image database and retrieves relevant results based on image similarity.
 - Similar Image Retrieval: Users can find visually similar images to a given query image within the database.
 The app employs advanced image embedding techniques and similarity algorithms to identify images with comparable visual characteristics.

 ## Installation